Fall 2020 Water Testing

 Water Testing > Fall 2020 Water Testing

-While testing currently continues, results of preliminary testing conducted by Arch Environmental Group have shown elevated levels of Legionella in a few locations across the AAPS.
+While testing currently continues, results of preliminary testing conducted by Arch Environmental Group have shown levels of Legionella in a few locations across the AAPS.
 These locations have been taken out of service until mitigation strategies are complete and follow-up testing has been completed.
-Answers to Frequently Asked Questions about Legionella are included below.
+Answers to Frequently Asked Questions about Legionella and testing results are included below.

 In coordination with the Washtenaw County Health Department and the Michigan Department of Health and Human Services, our mitigation program includes: